 “There are still customers that want the high level of security that Blackberry offers (mostly corporate customers).
 It’s a small market but that doesn’t make it worthless.”

 “I hope this phone does it for me.
 I have been holding out for the perfect BlackBerry all touch phone.
 Hopefully not too pricey.”

 Who are these people?
 They still really do exist?
 Truth be told, I acted like one of these BlackBerry fanboys years ago.
 Back in the day, I held steadfast with Apple.
 Even when it was hanging onto 5% market share.

 There’s a difference, though.
 The Apple brand means something.
 It means thinking differently, An emphasis on design and simplicity.
 The BlackBerry brands means outdated technology.
 It’s even losing its core audience of business people.

-Therefore, the main problem with the BlackBerry motion is that it offers no reason to switch.
+Therefore, the main problem with the BlackBerry Motion is that it offers no reason to switch.
 When you copy the market leaders, you simply raise the market share of those leaders.
-They are the default choices when everything rates equal.
+They are the default choices when everything rates equally.

 The Motion isn’t a life saver for BlackBerry.
 It’s just another device we all soon forget about.
 Even by those few sticking by the brand, for now.

 The Ember mug Tom Dougherty, CEO - Stealing Share 21 May 2019 The Ember mug makes you smarter My youngest son and his wife are notorious for giving some of the coolest gifts known to man.
 They are a thoughtful (and creative) couple.
 So whatever they’re...

 Clif Bar Tom Dougherty, CEO - Stealing Share 20 May 2019 Clif Bar logo comes alive, mystery dies When it comes to branding, there’s always a fine line between keeping the mystery alive and blowing it open for all to see.
 Take Clif Bar, which is unveiling...